aristanetworks/anta/README.md

 ./check-devices-reachability.py -i devices.txt -u username
 ```

-## To collect commands output from devices
+## Collect commands output from devices

 - Update the devices [inventory](examples/devices.txt) with your devices IP address or hostnames.
 - Update the EOS commands list [eos-commands.yaml](examples/eos-commands.yaml) you would like to collect from the devices in text or JSON format.